AndrewAnnex/docker-for-vicar/README.md

 Provides dockerfiles for [VICAR](https://github.com/NASA-AMMOS/VICAR)

-Currently attempts to provide both ubuntu and centos containers, but the centos one is turning out to be too much trouble so it will go away
+Currently attempts to provide an ubuntu container.

 VICAR is installed in the /vos directory but all the commands/environment variables are already available in tcsh if you start the container